twhl-community/halflife-updated/FULL_CHANGELOG.md

 ## Git repository changes

 * Added Github Actions CI configuration file based on Half-Life Unified SDK's version.
 Continuous Integration provides pre-built binaries for Windows and Linux.
 (Thanks to [JoelTroch](https://github.com/JoelTroch) for providing the original file and providing the basis for this file)

-## Github wiki changes

-* Explicitly specified the scope of the projects
-* Added links to TWHL website, Discord server, SDK setup tutorial and Half-Life Updated status thread

 ## Game installation